Biology-inspired joint distribution neurons based on Hierarchical Correlation Reconstruction allowing for multidirectional propagation of values and densities: Extending NN architectures to work on densities

 \subsection{Density prediction and propagation}

-A basic approach is modification of value predictor, to separately predict multiple conditional moments (e.g. extending last NN layer), and combine them into prediction of conditional probability distributions - like using linear regression in Fig. \ref{direct}, e.g. replacing it with neural network.
-It might be beneficial to train conditional moments together (including dependencies) by evaluating the final density with e.g. log-likelihood, however, likelihood requires positive densities - it needs some calibration (maybe avoiding the most costly: normalization), or some different evaluation.
+A basic approach is modification of value predictor, into prediction of multiple conditional moments (e.g. extending last NN layer), combining them into prediction of conditional (joint) probability density - like using separate linear regressions in Fig. \ref{direct}, maybe replacing it with neural network, at cost of lower interpretability.
+Its additional advantage is information theoretic feature evaluation, e.g. estimating numbers of bits available only from given feature - allowing to select such most valuable ones.

+With adaptive calibration (\ref{opt1}) we can train conditional moments together (including dependencies) by evaluating the final density with log-likelihood (normalized: in $[0,1]^d$).

-While the above can be extension of standard NN propagating values, as discussed in \ref{densprop} we can also directly propagate densities e.g. as approximately just linear transformations there, which could be extended to nonliearities and their neural networks - allowing them to operate/propage densities e.g. as vectors of moments.
+While the above can be extension of standard NN propagating values, as discussed in \ref{densprop} we can also directly propagate densities e.g. approximately by just linear transformations there, which could be extended to nonlinearities, their neural networks, allowing them to operate/propage densities e.g. as vectors of moments.